Mary Steenburgen Net Worth 2024

 • What is Mary Steenburgen's age?
 Mary Steenburgen is 71 years old

-• Is Mary Steenburgen single or married?
-Mary Steenburgen is Married (Ted Danson)!
+• Mary Steenburgen is currently Married (Ted Danson)

 • Where did Mary Steenburgen go to school?
 Mary Steenburgen is a graduate of Hendrix College